TheTechAngle/TheTechAngle.github.io/AWS/_posts/VPCs.md

  #### 4) Security Groups

  A security group functions as a firewall to control traffic to and fro the ENI.
 Every ENI must have a security group, though its a many to many mapping.
 A security group needs a a group name, description, and VPC, inbound and outbounds routes.
 Each VPC contains a default security group that you can’t delete.
 The most specific rule is applied.

+ * Allow ICMP type access to be able to ping
+ * Associated with ENIs/EC2s, not subnets

  ##### Inbound Rules